 Pakhomov is a three-time winner of the Bronx Council on The Arts’ Bronx Recognizes Its Own Award.

-Evan Drachman established The Piatigorsky Foundation in 1990 in honor of his grandfather Gregor Piatigorsky.
+About The Piatigorsky Foundation: Evan Drachman established The Piatigorsky Foundation in 1990 in honor of his grandfather Gregor Piatigorsky.
 Piatigorsky deeply believed in the healing and inspiration power of classical music.
-He once said, "Music makes life better.
+He once said, “Music makes life better.
 Music is a necessity.
 It is rich.
 It is imaginative.
 It is magnificent.
-And it is for everyone."
-Through his sizzling artistry and charismatic personality, Piatigorsky thus enlivened his mission by performing for millions of people around the globe.
-The Piatigorsky Foundation is committed to carrying on Piatigorsky's noble aspiration by evoking cultural curiosity through educational and accessible live performances.
-Last year, The Foundation presented two tours of Washington, performing 16 concerts and reaching over 1,410 people in Seattle, Lacey, and Wenatchee.
-Likewise, this year The Piatigorsky Foundation aims to reach hundreds of people across Washington to increase awareness and appreciation of classical music in communities throughout the state.
+And it is for everyone.”
+The Piatigorsky Foundation is committed to carrying on Piatigorsky’s mission by evoking cultural curiosity through educational and accessible live performances.

 The WVC Foundation was incorporated in 1971.
 It exists to build relationships between the community and the college and raise financial support for Wenatchee Valley College students, programs, faculty and staff, as well as special projects such as building campaigns like the Music and Art Center.
 For information on how to make a gift to the foundation, establish a scholarship or include the WVC Foundation in your estate plans, contact (509) 682-6410.
 Visit the WVC Foundation website at www.wvc.edu/foundation.